Cn-mjt44/RimWorld-mod-Tinker-s-Construct/README.md

 Attention:
-if you have using any CE patch mod please take them [h1]BEFORE THIS MOD AFTER CE.
+if you have using any CE patch mod please take them BEFORE THIS MOD AFTER CE.